Lotus Elise S1: review, specs and buying guide

 Steered by Lotus’s guiding principles of light weight and simplicity, the best minds at Hethel concluded that the chassis of the new car should be formed from extruded aluminium sections.
 Welding was a possibility but aluminium is tricky stuff and thicker sections are needed at weld points.
 But not if you glue the sections together.
 Danish company Hydro Aluminium had been working on adhesive bonding, which is also neater and more consistent than welding, and Lotus worked with them to develop the process for its first automotive application.

 The bare chassis, minus roll hoop, suspension arms and aluminium brakes (more on them later), weighed just 67kg.
-For reference, Lotus reckons the carbon tub of the more recent Alfa 4C weighs 65kg...
+For reference, Lotus reckons the carbon tub of the Alfa 4C weighs 65kg – so much for progress.
 Every new Lotus since the Elise has used a form of that chassis, including even the Corvette ZR1-engined GT1 Elise racer, and if back in 2001 you’d got a close look at the aluminium chassis underpinning the new Aston Martin Vanquish you’d have seen Lotus’s fingerprints all over it.

 Mid-mounted beneath the rear deck of the Elise was the ideal engine: the compact and lightweight, all-aluminium Rover K-series.
 Lotus selected the 1.8-litre version of the British-built, 16-valve ‘four’, producing a modest 118bhp.
 However, because the Elise weighed in at just 731kg, the multiplication effect of its sub-ton kerb weight gave it 164bhp per ton.
 That’s about the same as a contemporary Z3 2.8, so still modest, but the gutsy little K-series proved the perfect match for the Elise’s mass and grip, helping create a deliciously well rounded and satisfying car.